 How do you turn a 23 ton Snow Buggy without hydraulics?
 Easy, you build an Alternating Current (AC) electric steering motor and use a tooth gear sprocket.
 The image snippet below is from an early concept of the Snow Buggy No.2.

-The image of the TC-264 Sno-Buggy was captured in front of the R.G.
-LeTourneau building, very close to the original…Continue Reading
+The image of the TC-264 Sno-Buggy below was captured in front of the R.G.
+LeTourneau building in Longview, TX, very…Continue Reading